ollelogdahl/cgr/docs/rend2.typ

 Mesh rendering replaces the old rasterization pipeline, and replaces Input Assembler and Vertex stage with a compute-like shader.
 This shader can directly output to the rasterizer.
-A feature of mesh shading is that the mesh shader directly works in workgroups, meaning that it is critical for the application to split meshes into smaller parts (64/128 triangles) called _meshlets_.
+A feature of mesh shading is that the workgroups emit primitives, meaning that it is critical for the application to split meshes into smaller parts (64/128 triangles) called _meshlets_.
 Culling can be done cheaper than an AABB frustum test if the meshlets are constructed convexly.

 Using mesh rendering instead of the current system would have been simpler and likely more efficient.
-We wouldn't need the current draw buffer.
+We wouldn't need the draw buffer at all.
 Culling could be implemented on a meshlet level instead of objects, meaning that the geometry would be more evenly distributed.

 Overall, mesh shading would be really interesting to try out.